ProjectRecommend/docs/design-docs/final/DesignDocument.md

 # 4.0 Reuse and relationships to their products
 -------- TODO - Not Applicable Section--------

 If a project is doing some enhancement work, it requires to look into reuse issues.
 This project is using the existing concept of a basic music player, which plays music, with the usual user requirements of playing previous, next songs, adding and removing songs, and volume control.
 In addition to that, the software will recommend music too, based on what the user is listening.
-We already have many tools doing that, such as Pandora, Spotify, SoundCloud etc. But these applications suggest music from their existing online libraries, demand an account to be created and also an internet connection.
+We already have many tools doing that, such as Pandora, Spotify, SoundCloud etc. But these applications suggest music from their existing online libraries, demand an account to be created and also an Internet connection.

 So, the enhancement this project offers to the user is recommendation from the user's offline collection.
-This obviously, requires internet connection, if the recommendations are not cached.
+This obviously, requires Internet connection, if the recommendations are not cached.
 But once cached, it recommends music even when the user is offline.

 # 5.0 Design decisions and tradeoffs

-Our Team is proicient with Python, other then that Python have all required components (frameworks and libraries) for our project. that's why we are going with Python to implement this project.
+Our Team is proficient with Python, other then that Python have all required components (frameworks and libraries) for our project. that's why we are going with Python to implement this project.

 - **PyQT** - is a Python interface for QT, a cross-platform GUI library.